PmagPy/PmagPy-Standalone-OSX/README.md

 If you would the full PmagPy functionality, go to: https://github.com/ltauxe/PmagPy#what-is-it

 To get started, download the zip file and put the resulting folder on your desktop.
 Inside the PmagPy-Standalone folder you will have one folder each for Pmag GUI and MagIC GUI.
 Open the appropriate folder and double click the icon (depending on your security settings, you may have to right click the icon and then select "ok" the first time you open it).

+This software may be freely distributed; however, please see license.txt for details.